COVID 19: Sell your car 100% online and contact free. Safe collections from your home

 What documents do I need to scrap my car?

 To scrap your car, you’ll need to provide photo ID and proof of address.
 While not essential, if you have your V5C registration document, this may simplify the process.
-You’ll also require a Certificate of Destruction afterwards.

 Can I scrap my car without a title?